thevalencyproject/valency-core/README.md

 **Setup**
 1. Include NTRUencrypt.h: ```#include "NTRUencrypt.h"```
-2. Create a NTRUencrypt Object with your desired parameters (see table):<br>
+2. Create a NTRUencrypt Object with your desired parameters (see table - p parameters >2 are currently not supported):<br>
 ```NTRUencrypt ntru = NTRUencrypt(4)```
 <br>